adirpatil/M2_Embsys/Project/2_Architecture/README.md

 # **Architecture Details**

 ## Sensors Used:
-### **LDR**-
-LDR (Light Dependent Resistor) as the name states it is a special type of resistor that works on the photoconductivity principle means that resistance changes according to the intensity of light.
-Its resistance decreases with an increase in the intensity of light.
-It is often used as light sensor.

 ### **Thermistor**
 Thermistor sensor is a resistance thermometer highly sensitive to small changes in temperature,